 6 Best Places To Go Trekking in Belgium

-On the off chance that you are wanting to trek in Belgium, you will love the beautiful trails and grand perspectives that awaits you!
-Listed beneath are a few of the best hiking in Belgium, you should explore on your following visit to this country.
+On the off chance that you are wanting to go trekking near Belgium, you will love the beautiful trails and grand perspectives that awaits you!
+Listed beneath are a few experiences that will offer you the best trekking in Belgium, you should explore on your following visit to this country.

 1. The High Fens Natural Reserve

 The High Fens Nature Reserve (which is likewise called Hohes Venn in German and Hautes Fagnes in French) is a bog and moorland that covers in excess of 230 square miles of land along the Belgium/Germany outskirt.
 Most of the Nature Reserve is on the Belgium side, however, it stretches over the outskirt into Germany.
 It’s additionally part of a considerably greater territory called The High Fens Eifel Nature Park (or in German, Naturpark Nord Eifel, as it’s known locally), which is big to the point that it really includes the majority of the Eifel National Park too.